 A quick stroll through the streets of Havana or Santiago de Cuba will tell you that colourful garb and vibrant patterns are the go-to in Cuba, along with casual cigar shirts and jeans or shorts.
 As a predominantly Christian country, it’s also common for locals and tourists to show skin, whether it’s their shoulders, legs, or cleavage.

 So, the dress code in Cuba for tourists is more about comfort than anything else.
 When you’re deciding exactly what to pack and what to wear to Cuba, you should start by looking at the predicted weather conditions during your visit.
-Then, add a splash of colour to your wardrobe.
-Most importantly, however, you should feel comfortable and confident in your outfit of choice.
-It’s essential that you feel safe, especially if you’re travelling solo or in a small group.
+Then, add a splash of colour to your wardrobe if you’re feeling excited.
+Most importantly, however, you should feel comfortable and confident in your outfit choice.
+It’s essential that you feel safe and blend in to an extent, especially if you’re travelling solo or in a small group.

 The following guide covers what to wear in Cuba, whether it’s the day or night, as well as what to wear when you’re visiting Havana, Varadero, Trinidad, Santiago de Cuba, the beach, the city, or a Cuban resort.
-With the following packing lists for men and women, you should feel confident (and runway-ready) for your trip to Cuba.
+With the following guide and my Cuba packing list, you should feel confident (and runway-ready) for your trip to Cuba.

 While you’re likely to see all sorts of fashion statements in Cuba’s big cities and towns, the traditional wear in Cuba includes items such as cigar shirts and rumba dresses.